cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Infrastructure/vsphere.md

   * `cloudify.interfaces.host`:
     * `get_state`:
-      * `minimum_wait_time`: How minimum wait time before Cloudify pulls state info.
-Use this when the template requires extra time to complete configuration, before all information is fully reported to vsphere.
+      * `minimum_wait_time`: Sets the minimum time in seconds that Cloudify will wait before pulling the state info. should be used when the os requires extra time to complete configuration and all the reported information to become available from vSphere.

 **Properties:**